The Sullivan Family Moving Ahead Program

 Taught by skilled, compassionate instructors, students learn to identify, pursue, and succeed in careers that match their interests, abilities, skills, and work values.
 The program emphasizes the importance of job readiness and satisfaction, which can increase students’ ability to secure and maintain employment and housing, thus improving their lives and the community-at-large.

 To help participants focus on their career goals, MAP provides 16 weeks of housing in a sober, safe environment.
-A Case Manager assists with housing issues, mental health care, legal issues, food stamps, and other needs.

-An important component of the Moving Ahead Program is teaching students how to deal with trauma and how to change negative emotions so that job performance and other aspects of life do not get derailed.
+An important component of the Moving Ahead Program is teaching students how to effectively deal with trauma and how to change negative emotions so that job performance and other aspects of life do not get derailed.
 These coping skills often make the difference between failure and success.